E-commerce

 1. What exactly does my rate measure?

 2. Who chooses PayPal?
-New customer, loyal customer, mobile, specific country?
+New customer, returning customer, mobile, specific country?

 3. Is guest checkout really offered to everyone?